 Use both of your hands to pick up your cat in the same way that you would pick up a toddler, but keep in mind that it is not a toddler.

 Cats don’t like to be cradled.
 Cradling, like a human child, exposes their most vulnerable area.
 Many cats don’t enjoy belly rubs as much as our dogs do, and only when she lies down and exposes her underside to you.

 It could be the way you look at your cats that puts him off.

 Look at your contented cat.
 Notice his narrowed eyes and his relaxed body.
 He has no reason to look wide-eyed at the world.
 He feels safe and calm.
 His squint is a message of contentment.
 Often a cat prefers to warm up to one who isn’t fond of cats instead of a person who is.
 That’s because when humans are happy or excited, we widen our eyes.
 Cats are hunters.
 When they get excited, it’s usually time to pounce on something.
 Cats assume your wide eyes mean the same thing.

-Don’t just reach down and scoop your cat up.
+When you look at your cat, narrow your eyes.
+Try a slow blink.
+It’s a sign of trust and, some cat-lovers think, affection.
+If the cat blinks back, he sees you as a friend.
+Don’t just reach down and scoop her up though.
 Introduce yourself.
-Before you pick Tabby up, scratch the top of her head, her jowls, or under her chin.
-This is your agreement to carry her scent and it feels good to your cat.
+Scratch the top of her head, her jowls, or under her chin.
+This is your agreement to carry her scent, and it feels good to your cat.
 If she walks away from you, let her go.
 Try again later.
-If the cat is liking it, she will let you know by rubbing harder against your fingers and/or purring.
+If the cat is warming to you, she’ll let you know by rubbing harder against your fingers or purring.

 Be patient.
 If you’ve been a Tabby Grabber, it may take some time for your cat to figure out that you’ve changed your ways.